Johnson Investment Counsel, Inc.

 - Ask how advisor candidates get paid.
 Those whose only compensation is the fees they collect from you will likely have fewer conflicts of interests than those who also receive commissions.
 That said, if any advisors say they are fiduciaries, that means they will work in your best interests.

-- Use SmartAsset’s pro matching tool.
-Simply answer questions about your financial situation and preferences, and the program will match you with up to three suitable advisors in your area.
+- Use SmartAsset’s financial advisor matching tool to connect with up to three suitable advisors in your area.